Vaughn selected by Marlins in MLB Draft

 While at Fresno State, he was the team’s hitting coach, third base coach and recruiting coordinator.
 He was a part of 15 conference championships, 19 NCAA Regional appearances, and two College World Series teams.
 The Bulldogs compiled a 968-510 record during his tenure with the program and he would coach 25 NCAA All-Americans.
 Rupcich was inducted into the Fresno State Baseball Hall of Fame in 1996.

 Rupcich played baseball at Arizona State from 1970-1972, spending time at shortstop, third base and catcher.
 As one of the team’s most feared hitters, he helped the Sun Devils to a 144-41 record in his career, including a College World Series Runner-Up finish in 1972.

-Bob Jacobsen attended Roosevelt High School, and then went on to play baseball at Fresno State.
+Bob Jacobsen rejoined the Sunbird staff in 2013.An alum of Roosevelt High School, Jacobsen went on to play baseball at Fresno State.
 In his time at Fresno State, he was primarily a relief pitcher.
 He led the Bulldogs in ERA (2.72) in 1982 and in saves (8) in 1984.
 He ranks 3rd in career saves at Fresno State.

 Jacobsen was drafted by the Los Angeles Dodgers in the 14th round in 1984.
 He played for three years in their organization.He began his coaching career as an assistant at Clovis West High School.
 He then took over as head coach at Roosevelt High School, and later was the first head coach at Sunnyside High School.
 He is known as one of the best pitching coaches in the area.